 A sign stuck on the front of One Commercial Street

 London is a landmark of inequality.
-The top tenth of the city’s workers earn around four and a half times as much as the bottom tenth, a bigger divide than anywhere else in the UK, and that latter group are being pushed out of their homes to make way for new luxury flats marketed to people who will never live in them.
-Social cleansing disguised as “regeneration” by developers and local councils.
+The top tenth of the city’s workers earn around four and a half times as much as the bottom tenth, a bigger divide than anywhere else in the country, and members of the latter group are being pushed out of their homes to make way for new luxury apartments marketed to people who will never live in them—social cleansing disguised as “regeneration” by developers and local governments.

-There’s probably no more tangible examples of this than the “poor doors” installed at One Commercial Street, a block of luxury flats in the East End.
-Home to a number of social housing tenants, as well as all the affluent City workers the whole thing was presumably built for, there are two separate doors to the building: one for the rich, one for the poor.
-The rich door involves smoked glass and a concierge; the poor door is off an alley favoured by pissed up weekend warriors stumbling back from the Brick Lane curry crawl.
+There’s probably no more tangible example of this than the “poor doors” installed at One Commercial Street, a luxury apartment building in the East End.
+Home to a number of tenants receiving government benefits for their housing, as well as all the affluent city workers the whole thing was presumably built for, there are two separate doors to the building: one for the rich, one for the poor.
+The rich door involves smoked glass and a concierge; the poor door is off an alley favored by drunk weekend warriors stumbling around after getting a late-night snack.

-Brandishing Class War banners proclaiming “We are the fucking alternative”, “Women’s death brigade” and, on the more militant end of the scale, “We must devastate the avenues where the wealthy live” – a 1915 quote from firebrand Chicago anarchist Lucy Parsons, the Class War pin-up – were a couple of dozen agitators.
+There were a couple of dozen agitators brandishing Class War banners proclaiming, “We are the fucking alternative,” “Women’s death brigade,” and—on the more militant end of the scale—“We must devastate the avenues where the wealthy live”—a 1915 quote from firebrand Chicago anarchist Lucy Parsons, the Class War pinup.
 With only a handful of exceptions, all of them were local residents.

-Besides one little man in a suit, who thought the doors were a “brilliant” idea, no one – not even the security guards or the lone police officer sent along to monitor the protest – was arguing with the demo’s objective.
-Which is pretty understandable, really.
+Besides one little man in a suit, who thought the doors were a “brilliant” idea, no one—not even the security guards or the lone police officer sent along to monitor the protest—was arguing with the demonstrations’s objective.
+That's pretty understandable, really.
 As one person pointed out, even police officers used to have social housing in the area before the re-developers moved in.

 The alley housing the "poor" door